 After all, it can be difficult to say goodbye to the happy memories that you've spent in your own home.
 In addition, seniors can maintain their typical routines and habits instead of having to make the switch to a different environment.

 There is a convenience for seniors who want to age in place, meaning they won't have to pack a lifetime of their belongings and make a stressful move to a nursing home.

-Arguably the most significant factor to determine whether aging in place is the right option for a senior is the quality of life.
+Arguably the most significant factor in determining whether aging in place is the right option for a senior is the quality of life.
 There are plenty of health and safety risks that a loved one may face in life, such as poor lighting and slippery floors.

 Alternatively, an assisted living community or nursing home can give seniors the social support that they need, along with regular access to nutritious meals, caregivers, and home care.
 There are also regular activities that can prevent a senior from being lonely and isolated, even if they may have family nearby.

 Home renovations and in-home healthcare providers can help mitigate these risks, but these services might be cost-prohibitive compared to the cost of living in an assisted living community.